jayfrey/simple-feed/README.md

 * Python (3.9.14)

 ## Installation
-Navigate to the app folder in terminal and run the following commands in sequence.
+Navigate to the app folder in terminal and run the following commands in sequence
 ```sh
 cd simple-news-feed
 ```